Mastodon Mastodon Mastodon Mastodon

 To protect against similar supply chain attacks, security experts recommend implementing these critical measures:

-• Conduct regular security audits of existing dependencies
+• Conduct regular security audits of all third-party dependencies and establish an internal process for evaluating new package imports

 Leave a Comment